 Vanagt, Praprotnik, Russo & Wagner (2024) Politics and Governance

-Appraising Measurements of Affective Polarisation in Multiparty Systems: Comparative Insights from the Low Countries
+Appraising Measurements of Affective Polarization in Multiparty Systems: Comparative Insights from the Low Countries

 Vanagt (2024) Politics of the Low Countries